bhallstein/misterheapy/Readme.txt

 For further details, such as how to craft objects for use with MisterHeapy, and fast initialisation, see the notes in MisterHeapy.hpp.

+MisterHeapy is made available under the MIT license.

 Ben Hallstein, May 2012
 http://ben.am